Classics: We love them, we hate them, now we are going to challenge ourselves to read more of them.

 What is a Classic?

 Am I going to define what a classic is?
 Nope!
 There are lots of definitions offered on the Internet, but we all have different opinions so don't stress too much.
-But, people are always asking me where to start with classics.
-In the comments below, I'd love if you would give a recommendation for a classic you would suggest to beginners or apprehensive readers--maybe something lighter or something engaging.
+In the comments below, I'd love if you would give a (one please) recommendation for a classic you would suggest to beginners or apprehensive readers--maybe something lighter or something engaging.
 I'll compile a list.
-I'm going to suggest The Scarlet Pimpernel by Emmuska Orczy.
+I'm going to suggest Ethan Frome by Edith Wharton.

 Trish, you write a lot!
 Just tell me what I need to do!